 Traditional principles are still relevant in today’s digitally orientated environment; they need to be adopted to work in synchronization with the digital, to focus on the needs of the customer.
 One of the world’s leading marketing experts and author of over 55 books on the subject, Phil Kotler, says that,

 Marketing is not the art of finding clever ways to dispose of what you make.
 Marketing is the art of creating genuine customer value.
 It is the art of helping your customers become better off.

-It is becoming evident that it’s not all about ‘digital marketing’ anymore, but instead about how to market in a digital world effectively.
-The traditional principles of marketing are still applicable in the 2016 digitally oriented environment.
+It's becoming evident that it’s not all about ‘digital marketing’ anymore, but instead about how to market in a digital world effectively.
+The traditional principles of marketing are still applicable in the present-day digitally oriented environment.
 While communication technologies such as social media revolutionize the marketing landscape and the tools and communication channels we use keep evolving, the core concepts remain the same.

 The next step for marketers

-With this in mind, and taking into consideration the new digital technologies marketers now have at their disposal; companies need to understand the customer and develop their marketing strategy around what they want, why, when and where.
+Taking into consideration the new digital technologies marketers now have at their disposal, companies need to understand the customer and develop their marketing strategy around what they want, why, when and where.
 The tactical execution of the campaign can then be developed with traditional and digital platforms working together to optimize output and retention.
 Marketing has been around for a long time and continues to offer powerful methods for understanding the audience and establishing the services or the products that people require.

-Successful marketing ensures that you are able to deliver these products at the right time, place and for the right price.
+Successful marketing ensures that you’re able to deliver these products at the right time, place and for the right price.
 Progress can be measured and interaction can be tracked.
 Whilst strategies might have altered, the principles of marketing are not disparate today as they were 40 years ago.